adam-rumpf/Computational-Probability-and-Statistics/docs/index.md

 ## Acknowledgements

 We have been lucky to have numerous open sources to help facilitate this work.
+Thank you to thus who helped to correct mistakes to include Skyler Royse.

 This book was written using the **bookdown** package [@R-bookdown].